Index to all pages:

 So we have to rate this legend false.

 Consolation Prize: one of the stars of Buffalo Bill's traveling troupe, William Levi "Buck" Taylor, made a short-lived attempt to start his own show after leaving Bill's.
-Buck's Original Wild Show did in fact give two entertainments at San Pedro Springs on Feb.
+Buck's Original Wild West Show did in fact give two entertainments at San Pedro Springs on Feb.
 29 and March 1 in 1896.

 The "Jacob Brodbeck First Powered Flight" Legend